ozluna/EcoShop/Testing.md

 ---
 **User Stories Tested**
 As a user I would like to be able to:
-* Find that the delivery information is prefilled if logged-in in order to smoothly proceed with my purchase.

 * Automatically be suggested to log in if I did not log-in in order to smoothly proceed with my purchase.
 * Be informed when the purchase is over.